spikying/chptr/README.md

   -h, --help           show CLI help
   -n, --[no-]notify    show a notification box when build is completed.
 Use --no-notify to suppress notification -p, --path=path      [default: .]
-Path where root of project files are
+Path where root of project files are --[no-]warning       Use --no-warning to suppress warning when there is no files to save

 ALIASES
   $ spixNovel commit